kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 #### Update Netlify

-Update Netlify (contact a SIG Docs [chair](https://github.com/kubernetes/community/tree/master/sig-docs#leadership) if you do not have access and they can assist with this):
+Update Netlify (contact a [SIG Docs Chair or Technical Lead](https://git.k8s.io/community/sig-docs#leadership) if you do not have access and they can assist with this):

 Login to [Netlify](https://app.netlify.com/) and navigate to the Sites tab.